mosi-arch/research/Blockchain/13-BTC-with-Smartcontract.md

 #

-- example code idea (fake code, not use)
+- example code idea (fake/mock code, not use)
 ```py
 # RPC BTC
 # logic of rpc